ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 2. **Chain-of-bearing descriptions.** A minority of abstracts provide only metes-and-bounds bearings (e.g., "beginning at a white oak, thence S 42° E 240 p.").
 Without explicit place names, the LLM frequently defaults to the centroid of the target county, inflating error to >70 km.

 3. **Cascading search bias.** Tool-enabled runs introduce an additional failure channel: once the first `geocode_place` call returns a spurious coordinate, subsequent `compute_centroid` operations often average anchors that are already flawed, locking in the error.
 Raising the threshold for calling the centroid function—or providing the model with a quality heuristic—may mitigate this issue.

+### 7.2.1 Historical vs. Modern Geographic Context: The Stanford NER Case Study

+The Stanford NER method (H-2) revealed a particularly instructive failure mode that highlights the fundamental challenge of historical geocoding.
+Two extreme outliers (>400 km error) initially appeared to be technical failures but upon investigation revealed a more nuanced issue: the collision between historical and modern geographic nomenclature.

+**Case Analysis**: Grants referencing "St. Paul's Parish" in colonial Virginia were correctly processed by Stanford NER, which extracted "St. Paul" as a geographic entity.
+The GeoNames API, restricted to Virginia locations, correctly returned coordinates for Saint Paul, Virginia (36.90538, -82.31098) in Wise County.
+However, the historical "St. Paul's Parish" referenced in 1700s land records was an Anglican administrative division in central Virginia, approximately 400 km from the modern town of Saint Paul in southwestern Virginia.

+**Technical Validation**: All system components functioned correctly—Stanford NER accurately identified place names, the Virginia geographic restriction prevented mislocalization to Saint Paul, Minnesota, and the coordinates returned were legitimately within Virginia.
+The error arose not from algorithmic failure but from the fundamental challenge that modern gazetteers contain toponyms that have shifted meaning, location, or administrative context over centuries.

+**Research Implications**: This finding demonstrates where expert geographic knowledge exceeds purely algorithmic approaches.
+A professional GIS analyst familiar with Virginia's colonial administrative geography would immediately recognize that "St. Paul's Parish" in 1700s land records refers to a historical parish system rather than the modern town.
+This case study reinforces the value of human-in-the-loop validation for historical geocoding applications, where domain expertise can distinguish between homonymous historical and contemporary place names that automated systems cannot differentiate.

 \begin{figure}[H]
 \centering